 FDST 1370 Grapevine Biology.
+(Tuition based on residency) (2-3-3).
 The study of grapevine biology including taxonomy, distribution, morphology, physiology, genetics, and improvement.
+(R)

 FDST 2371 Grape and Wine Chemistry.
+(Tuition based on residency) (2-3-3).
 An overview of the chemistry of grapes and wine with a focus on the impact of viticultural and enological factors.
 Topics include acids, sugars, phenolics, fermentation end- products, additives, winemaking units and calculations, and soil chemistry.
+(R)

-FDST 2333 Wine Types and Sensory Evaluation.
-A study of the major types of wines including factors that affect quality with an emphasis on the development of sensory evaluation techniques.
+FDST 2433 Wine Types and Sensory Evaluation.
+(Tuition based on residency) (3-3-4).
+A study of the major types of wines with an emphasis on the development of sensory evaluation techniques.
+(R)

 Self Study Offerings